chibiboba/JS-202/My Notes/Lesson 2 Notes.md

   - Similar to `inline` elements : flow in the same way that text and `inline` elements flow from one line to the next (see Figures 1 and 2 on the previous page)
   - This lets you place `inline-block` elements side by side with other `inline` or `inline-block` elements.

-- Padding, margin & borders impact on flow
+- Padding, margin & borders impact on flow of elements in a container
-  - For `inline-block` elements, if padding, border, or margin is bigger than container's width, then the contained element it will go to a new line, making the container bigger.
+  - For `inline-block` elements, if padding, border, or margin is wider than container's width, then the contained element it will go to a new line, making the container bigger.
+This is assuming the container doesn't have fixed dimensions.
-  - This is assuming the container doesn't have fixed dimensions.
-If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.
+  - If a container element has smaller dimensions than a contained element, the contained element will overflow the container and be partially or completely hidden from view.

 #### Spacing